makenew/deck-bespoke.js/README.md

 - [Travis CI] and [wercker] ready.
 - Deploy to [GitHub pages] locally or from [wrecker] (or [add Travis CI deployment][travis-deploy]).
-- Optimized and tested deployment build with [HTMLMinifier].
+- Optimized and tested deployment build with [HTMLMinifier] and [imagemin].
 - [Keep a CHANGELOG].
 - Consistent coding with [EditorConfig].
 - Includes a free culture [Creative Commons] license.